-- 1) This pace chart lays out a plan to achieve all Math 110 and Math 110S learning goals and addresses all required content topics. - 2) If homework says "Mod 5", this means all pages associated with Module 5 in Canvas, including the Module Checkpoint (Ckpt) quiz. - 3) Extensive StatCrunch instructions with pictures are embedded in Canvas when needed for an exercise. - 4) See the instructors' manual for extensive facilitation notes for these activities.
+- 1) If homework says "Mod 5", this means all pages associated with Module 5 in Canvas, including the Module Checkpoint (Ckpt) quiz. - 2) Extensive StatCrunch instructions with pictures are embedded in Canvas when needed for an exercise.
+For this reason, you will not need to spend much class time demonstrating how to use StatCrunch.